J. J. Watt: 2019

 In the season-opener against the New Orleans Saints, Watt recorded no tackles and no quarterback hits in the narrow 30–28 loss.
 This was the first time in 105 career games that he was held to these numbers.
 Two weeks later against the Los Angeles Chargers, Watt sacked Philip Rivers twice in the 27–20 road victory.
 During Week 8 against the Oakland Raiders, Watt suffered a season-ending torn pectoral; the Texans went on to win 27–24.
 He was placed on injured reserve three days later.

 Watt was designated for return from injured reserve on December 24 and began practicing with the team again.
-He was activated on December 31, 2019, prior to the team's Wild Card Round game against the Buffalo Bills.
-During the game, Watt sacked Josh Allen once during the 22–19 overtime win.
+He was activated on December 31, 2019, prior to the Wild Card Round against the Buffalo Bills.
+During the game, Watt sacked Josh Allen once during the 22–19 overtime victory.
 This sack forced the Bills, who were up 13–0 at the time, to settle for a field goal rather than a touchdown, allowing the Texans to get back in the game and eventually win it in overtime.
 He was ranked 45th by his fellow players on the NFL Top 100 Players of 2020.
-He was named to the Pro Football Hall of Fame All-Decade Team for the 2010s.
+Watt was also named to the Pro Football Hall of Fame All-Decade Team for the 2010s.